 Teaching Young People (and Adults) About Money

-We can teach children, including young ones, about money by providing a simple system, helping them use it, and coaching them to make sure they stay with the plan.
+We can teach young people, including children, about stewardship of money by providing a simple financial planning system, helping them use it, and coaching them to make sure they stay with the plan.
 The system in this article is based on the book, Five Wealth Secrets 96% of Us Don’t Know, by Craig Hill.

 Planning is essential to using money effectively.
 Decide how much of your child’s income they should allocate to important categories to make sure they’ll use the funds wisely.
 The following categories and amounts help young people learn important life lessons with relatively little risk.
 I suggest using the plan or learning the life lessons yourself before teaching others.